Understanding the Dynamics of DNNs Using Graph Modularity: Abstract

 \section{Abstract}

-There are good arguments to support the claim that feature representations eventually transition from general to specific in deep neural networks (DNNs), but this transition remains relatively underexplored.
-In this work, we move a tiny step towards understanding the transition of feature representations.
-We first characterize this transition by analyzing the class separation in intermediate layers, and next model the process of class separation as community evolution in dynamic graphs.
-Then, we introduce modularity, a common metric in graph theory, to quantify the evolution of communities.
-We find that modularity tends to rise as the layer goes deeper, but descends or reaches a plateau at particular layers.
-Through an asymptotic analysis, we show that modularity can provide quantitative analysis of the transition of the feature representations.
-With the insight on feature representations, we demonstrate that modularity can also be used to identify and locate redundant layers in DNNs, which provides theoretical guidance for layer pruning.
-Based on this inspiring finding, we propose a layer-wise pruning method based on modularity.
-Further experiments show that our method can prune redundant layers with minimal impact on performance.
-The codes are available at \url{https://github.com/yaolu-zjut/Dynamic-Graphs-Construction}.
+There are good arguments to support the claim that deep neural networks (DNNs) capture better feature representations than the previous hand-crafted feature engineering, which leads to a significant performance improvement.
+In this paper, we move a tiny step towards understanding the dynamics of feature representations over layers.
+Specifically, we model the process of class separation of intermediate representations in pre-trained DNNs as the evolution of communities in dynamic graphs.
+Then, we introduce modularity, a generic metric in graph theory, to quantify the evolution of communities.
+In the preliminary experiment, we find that modularity roughly tends to increase as the layer goes deeper and the degradation and plateau arise when the model complexity is great relative to the dataset.
+Through an asymptotic analysis, we prove that modularity can be broadly used for different applications.
+For example, modularity provides new insights to quantify the difference between feature representations.
+More crucially, we demonstrate that the degradation and plateau in modularity curves represent redundant layers in DNNs and can be pruned with minimal impact on performance, which provides theoretical guidance for layer pruning.
+Our code is available at \url{https://github.com/yaolu-zjut/Dynamic-Graphs-Construction}. \keywords{interpretability, modularity, layer pruning}